Dieg0Maciel/time_series_forecast_with_scikitlearn/README.md

 * Afterward we are going to analyse the components of the time series in order to transform the data to apply the ARIMA model.
 * Using feature engineering we are going to prepare input data and use the time series as labels for a supervised machine learning model (random forest regressor).

+Finally, we will compare a forecast made with each model for dates outside the dataset.

 #